tvhahn/weibull-knowledge-informed-ml/README.md

 The experiment is detailed in the Journal of Prognostics and Health Management, with an extensive discussion on the results, shortcoming, and benefits of the approach.
 The paper also gives an overview of knowledge informed machine learning as it applies to prognostics and health management (PHM).
 Please cite (link below) this work if you find it useful!

-You can replicate the work by following the instructions in the [Setup](#setup) section.
+You can replicate the work, and all figures, by following the instructions in the [Setup](#setup) section.
 If you have any questions, leave a comment in the discussion, or email me (18tcvh@queensu.ca).

 ## Summary